-In March 2024, ICSID advised the Parties on behalf of the President of the Tribunal that the Tribunal has held deliberations on the case and drafting of the ruling was well underway.
-However, work remains, given the very extensive arguments presented by both Parties.
-The Tribunal is working with a view to completing its drafting by this summer, with the goal to release the ruling in the course of the second half of the year, bearing in mind also the time necessary to finalize the ruling in the two procedural languages.
+In March 2024, ICSID advised the Parties on behalf of the President of the Tribunal that the Tribunal had held deliberations on the case and drafting of the ruling was well underway.
+However, work remained, given the very extensive arguments presented by both Parties.
+The Tribunal was working with a view to completing its drafting by the summer of 2024, with the goal to release the ruling in the course of the second half of the year, bearing in mind also the time necessary to finalize the ruling in the two procedural languages.

-In July 2024, the Tribunal advised the Company that it was proceeding as indicated previously in March 2024 and that it held a second round of deliberations in Washington in May 2024 and had agreed on many core issues.
-The drafting required to address the Parties' extensive legal and factual contentions continues.
-After the Tribunal's ruling is completed, the text will be formatted, cite-checked and translated.
-The time required for translation will depend on factors that are not within the Tribunal's control.
+In July 2024, the Tribunal advised the Company that it was proceeding as indicated previously in March 2024 and that it had held a second round of deliberations in Washington in May 2024 and had agreed on many core issues, and the drafting required to address the Parties' extensive legal and factual contentions was continuing.
+After the Tribunal's ruling is completed, the text would be formatted, cite-checked and translated.
+The time required for translation would depend on factors that are not within the Tribunal's control.